mike-oneal/BG-Connector/README.md

 Notes on <a href="https://github.com/arnarb/aanav/blob/master/doc/bgbase.md"><em>BG-BASE</em> schema</a>.

 arnarb's source code is licensed under the <a href="https://github.com/arnarb/BG-Connector/blob/master/LICENSE">GNU General Public License</a>.
-Feedback, pull requests welcome.
+While feedback and pull requests are welcome, we ask that any derived works give the Arnold Arboretum proper credit and notification.